Sheet pan chicken thighs and veggies are so easy to throw together, bake, and enjoy with your family. A healthy meal with tons of flavor for the win.

 Meaning I wouldn’t choose broccoli and brussels because the latter takes a whole lot longer in the oven to get soft.
 The other would be mush when it’s done.

-Are chicken thighs bad for you you might ask?
+Are chicken thighs bad for you?

 Both chicken thighs and breasts are good sources of lean protein.
 They do differ in the amount of calories, fat and saturated fat though.